kirkcarlson/RingControl/README.md

 #### ```html``` folder
 This folder contains the source files for the HTML control page.
 #### ```RingControl.html``` file
 This is the main HTML file.
 This is a plain HTML file and does not require any server side include mechanisms other than that provided by standard HTML.

 #### ```RingControl.js``` file
 This handles button and control element clicks and sends a POST to the Particle.io server.

 #### ```Config.js``` file
 This contains the access variable for accessing the Particle.io server.
 Replace the "your..." fields with the appropriate identifiers

 ```
-// this file contains the access parameters for the Parical.io addEchoDeviceV3VolumePercent
+// this file contains the access parameters for
+// the Parical.io addEchoDeviceV3VolumePercent
 var accessToken = "your-access-token-here";
 var deviceId = "your-device-id-here";
 ```
 #### ```RingControl.css``` file
 This formats the elements on the HTML page.

-## Adding additional files to your project

-#### Projects with multiple sources
-If you would like add additional files to your application, they should be added to the `/src` folder.
-All files in the `/src` folder will be sent to the Particle Cloud to produce a compiled binary.

-#### Projects with external libraries
-If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h` and `.cpp` files for your library there.
-All contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.

-## Compiling your project

-When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
-The following files in your project folder will be sent to the compile service:

-- Everything in the `/src` folder, including your `.ino` application file
-- The `project.properties` file for your project
-- Any libraries stored under `lib/<libraryname>/src`
+Presently this file is nearly empty.